Being a woman is not for everyone.

 Your boyfriend will ask why outings are no longer on your to-do list, and yet will not remember your birthday to take you for a special outing to celebrate your day.

-Your manager will ask why you didn’t use your car to report for work on time, forgetting that the last discussion you had on owning a car to ease your movement ended in futility, because he said, “you can’t afford a car on your meager salary.”
+Your manager will ask why you didn’t use your car to report for work on time, forgetting that the last discussion you had on owning a car to ease your movement ended in futility, because he said, “you can’t afford a car on your meagre salary.”

 Your daily runs through the dusty streets, knocking on doors to get business deals to result in sweat drips down your armpits.
 You don’t stop! instead, you gently pull out your last piece of tissue paper, wipe off the sweat and present yourself at the next board room meeting.